-If any of the income reported on this return is subject to taxation in another state or jurisdiction and you have filed a return and paid taxes in the other state or jurisdiction, complete the following worksheet and enter the amount of credit in line 30.
+sheet and enter the amount of credit in line 30.
 Do not include taxes paid to the U.S. government.
 (This credit does not apply to city or local taxes.)
 You are allowed to claim a credit for taxes due to the following jurisdictions: